a-shine/pm-for-startups/deck2.md

 - They spent millions hiring an engineering consultancy to look into the problem and how the fix could be automated using extra sensors
 - In the meantime they asked someone on the factory floor to sit by the line and manually check and remove empty boxes
 - While the engineering consultancy were testing prototypes and running late on the project, the person on the factory floor, out of sheer boredom, figured out: if he just put the fan he was using to cool himself facing the line, the lighter empty boxes would simply be blown off while the heavier filled boxes stayed.
-- Moral of the story is to allow for inelegant intervention from everyone!
-Trust and respect the workforce!
+- Moral of the story is to allow for intervention from everyone!
+Trust and respect the workforce! (it is not because they are on the factory floor that they are not smart)

 --